awsdocs/aws-cost-management-user-guide/doc_source/using-ppslong.md

 # Using the bulk API<a name="using-ppslong"></a>

-The AWS Price List API is actually a URL that provides up\-to\-date pricing information on the current AWS products and services\.
-To access pricing information using the AWS Price List API, download the offer file:
+The AWS Price List Bulk API is actually a URL that provides up\-to\-date pricing information on the current AWS products and services\.
+To access pricing information using the bulk API, download the offer file:
 + **Offer file** – A JSON or CSV file that lists the products and prices for either a single AWS service in all Regions or a single AWS service in a specific Region\.
 For more information, see [Downloading an offer file](#download-offers)\.

 To find a list of all available offer files, download the offer index file: